pingidentity-developers-experience/ping-integration-example-packages/davinci-oidc_sdk-ciam_passwordless_solution-pkg/README.md

 2. Complete the registration instructions above to create a new user, if you have not already done so.
 3. Click on the link to Login, click **Skip Password** to sign on with a passwordless user.
 4. Enter the OTP received via email (or other MFA device if configured), click **Finish**.
 5. The user will be signed in and landed on the /dashboard endpoint.
-The email used to login will be displayed on the dashboard page, as well as the user's tokens, user info, and risk score.
+The email used to login will be displayed on the dashboard page, as well as the user's tokens, and user info.
 6. Click **Logout** to return to the homepage and register a new user, or to demonstrate sign in.

 ### Sign In as an Existing User - Passsword
 1. Start the sample app and navigate to the URL provided.
 2. Complete the registration instructions above to create a new user, if you have not already done so.
 3. Click on the link to Login, enter a valid email address and password and click **Sign On**
 4. The user will be signed in and landed on the /dashboard endpoint.
-The email used to login will be displayed on the dashboard page, as well as the user's tokens, user info, and risk score.
+The email used to login will be displayed on the dashboard page, as well as the user's tokens, and user info.
 5. Click **Logout** to return to the homepage and register a new user, or to demonstrate sign in.

 ## Source Code Folders